mtyuksel/CarRental-Backend/README.md

 ### CarRental-Backend
 It is the backend project provides car rental service.
-Work on this project is still ongoing.
 This project strictly implements the **OOP**, **SOLID** and **AOP** principles.
 An objective approach was followed throughout the project.
 In addition to the backend project, the frontend part with Angular continues to be developed.